Are you new to RV camping? Or, do you think it sounds like a fun way to explore America?

-However, RV life comes with a fair share of dirty secrets no RV dealer will let you in on.
-These are the things that will have you wishing you were in a five-star hotel instead of a motorhome or travel trailer.
+However, RV life has a fair share of dirty secrets no RV dealer will let you in on.
+These things will have you wishing you were in a five-star hotel instead of a motorhome or travel trailer.

 Today we’re sharing five RV secrets you should know before hitting the road.

 Let’s dive in.